 The distinguished name of the container/OU in which users and user groups are categorized will need to be provided.
 For example, the distinguished name for the Users container in this setup is

 To configure Okta LDAP integration, refer to Configuring Matillion ETL in Okta LDAP Configuration.

-1. Click Admin Menu → User Configuration in the top right corner of the Matillion ETL.
+1. Click Admin → User Configuration in the top-right of the Matillion ETL interface.

-2. Select EXTERNAL from Security Configuration at the top of the User Configuration pop-up window.
+2. Select External from Security Configuration at the top of the User Configuration dialog.